einbahnstrasse/Goldford-MTEC1003/labs/07/lab-07-part2-python-conditionals.md

 Save your code, make sure your **reminders.v02.py** file is included in your **/lab-07-conditionals** folder, and don't forget to **add**, **commit**, and **push** your changes!
 Use your [_git cheatsheet_ (from lab 3)](/Goldford-MTEC1003-OL04/labs/03/lab-03-git-intro.html){:target="_blank"} if you need it!

-Your final **/lab-07-conditionals** folder by the submission deadline should include the following files:
+At the end of this lab, your **/lab-07-conditionals** folder should contain the following files:
   * cake.html
   * cake.py
   * spanish.html